digitaldecibels/n8n-nodes-invokati/README.md

 ## Step 3: Copy Webhook URL

-Copy the Webhook URL and paste it into your source application.
+Copy the Webhook URL and paste it into the "Endpoint" field of your dashboard trigger.

 ### Troubleshooting
 - Ensure the node is in **Listen for Event** mode